 If hair follicles tend to weaken with the arrival of fall, the problem is more serious for women over 50.
 Over the years, it is not only wrinkles and back pain that have become more widespread, but also hair loss.

 As hair growth slows down, hair loss begins to become more severe.

-A hair transformation due to the natural cycle
+A hair due to the natural cycle

 Know the reasons for your Hair Loss After 60

 What should I do to prevent hair loss after 60?

 The drop in estrogen production is further linked to fluctuations in brain chemistry.
 This can then lead to sudden changes in mood, such as depressive and anxiety disorders.
 Although these conditions are rather difficult to prevent, there are relaxation mechanisms that can significantly reduce the symptoms.
 This is particularly the case with yoga, breathing, and meditation practices, for example.